Supporting nurses in the timely diagnosis of dementia

 The building dementia practice series is designed to improve your knowledge, skills and confidence in dementia practice and provide you with tools and resources to work collaboratively in supporting a timely diagnosis of dementia in primary care.
-The online learning modules will encourage you to lead practice change by following newly developed dementia practice guidelines that promote an evidence-based approach to dementia detection, diagnosis and support in a primary care setting.
-The Four Steps to Building Dementia Practice in Primary Care series will comprise four one-hour online learning modules, including:
+The online learning modules encourage you to lead practice change by following newly developed dementia practice guidelines that promote an evidence-based approach to dementia detection, diagnosis and support in a primary care setting.
+The Four Steps to Building Dementia Practice in Primary Care series comprise four one-hour online learning modules, including:

 - Step 1 Building dementia knowledge